Rosacea and the Inner Landscape

 SIV Skincare: Microbiome Intelligence for Sensitive Skin

-I’ve been using SIV Skincare personally for several weeks, and it has been helping tremendously with my own dermatitis.
+I’ve been using SIV Skincare personally for several weeks, and it has been helping tremendously with my own ocular and perioral dermatitis.
 What makes this line unique is how it bridges advanced microbiome science with a holistic philosophy, teaching the skin to communicate, adapt, and self-correct.

 At the heart of SIV’s probiotic serum are bacillus spores, intelligent, transient microbes that don’t colonize the skin permanently, but instead act as communicators.
 These spores come alive when applied to the skin, awakening in response to nutrients on the surface.